Elderly martial arts master: Personality traits and mannerisms

 A typical elderly martial arts master spends most of his time meditating in a dojo.
 The master is typically a serene, calm, sober and reserved old man.
 He represents the maturity and self-contentment that comes with age, along with the quiet confidence that comes with experience—both of life in general and of the skills and also the ideals and values that he has inherited from the martial arts.
-To him, his martial art is not just a way to beat people up or to act tough, it is—in keeping with the values and ideals generally attached to and associated with the martial arts by the Oriental societies—more a means to positively developing one's personality and way of living to cultivate values such as respect, patience, self-control, discipline and the whole lot.
+To him, his martial art is not just a way to beat people up or to act tough; rather it is—in keeping with the values and ideals generally attached to and associated with the martial arts by the Oriental societies—more a means to positively developing one's personality and way of living to cultivate values such as respect, patience, self-control, discipline and the whole lot.
 The master is polite towards everyone, even the mischief makers who would misbehave with him sometime in the course of the movie.
-He always tries to verbally prevent mischief makers or the rival martial artist (who is often young and arrogant and sees the martial arts only as a means to act tough and bully people) for as long as he can, and that too politely.
+He always tries to verbally prevent mischief makers or the rival martial artist (who is often young and arrogant and sees the martial arts only as a means to act tough and bully people) as far as he can, and that too politely.
 Only when he is forced to use his skills and left with no option, he shows how the mischief makers are no match for him—thereby demonstrating how politeness should not be mistaken for weakness.
 These are shown, for example, by Iroh in the Avatar: The Last Airbender, Mr. Miyagi in the Karate Kid series, Mr. Han in the new Karate Kid, Master Splinter in the Teenage Mutant Ninja Turtles series, or Yoda of Star Wars.

+Some elderly masters are gruff and bad-tempered until the student earns their respect.
+The most well-known are Pai Mei in Kill Bill and Silver Fox in Matching Escort, although the trope originates in representations of Bodhidharma.

+In many wuxia films, the elderly master has a villainous counterpart who leads a rival dojo, usually from the Wu Tang Clan.
+The two masters have a long-standing vendetta stemming from the evil master challenging and being humiliated by the elderly master years earlier.
+Examples include Hang Tui and Cho in One Armed Boxer or Grandmaster Sun Jung Chi and Yao Feng Lin in Shaolin vs Lama.
+Less commonly, the elderly master may be a reformed villain who finds redemption by training his protege to slay evildoers.
+In the anime Dororo, Hyakkimaru's master Doctor Jukei was once the shogun's executioner.

+Japanese media often portrays elderly martial arts masters as lecherous.
+These include Happosai in Ranma 1/2 and Master Roshi in Dragonball.